twilsonpierce/DejaMuse/README.md

 ![image](https://cloud.githubusercontent.com/assets/20372701/25347623/893105e0-28e9-11e7-8511-8363e995138d.png)

 # Introduction
-Participated in an all women's hackathon that brought together women engineers,designers and hackers from all over NYC for a day of coding, mentorships, awesome projects and inspiration of flawlessness from Beyonce.
-Collaborated on a team of four flawless women who created SoundJournal.
+Participated in an all women's hackathon that brought together women engineers,designers and hackers from all over New York City for a day of coding, mentorships, awesome projects and Inspiration.
+Collaborated on a team with four women who all created SoundJournal.
+A web application that allows users to

 # Calendar Feature
+In **SoundJournal**, every user will be given a calendar that will automatically create a timestamp for a song that he/she played on a specific day.
+After the user has collected enough songs overtime, it would become a timehop of music that the user will be able to create as a playlist.

 ![image](https://cloud.githubusercontent.com/assets/20372701/25347582/66b871d8-28e9-11e7-9533-ab671340f1d6.png)

 # Future of SoundJournal
 Beyond our MVP, we want to continue building upon our features by implementing the following: